Sorry, you need to enable JavaScript to visit this website.

 • Active Duty Combat-Related Wounded Warrior

-• To qualify, the sponsor must be in active duty status and require hospitalization, extensive rehabilitation, or significant care from a spouse or care provider and require full-time child care.
+• You must be in Active Duty status and require hospitalization, extensive rehabilitation, or significant care from a spouse or care provider, and require full-time child care.
 Visit the FAQ page for more information.

 • Active Duty Military